deepanshs/mrsimulator/docs/user_guide/method/method.rst

 desired transition pathways and finding ways to acquire their signals while eliminating all undesired transition pathway signals.

-While NMR measurements occur in the time domain, **mrsimulator** simulates the corresponding multi-dimensional spectra directly in the frequency domain.
-The Method object in **mrsimulator** needs only a few details of the NMR pulse sequence to generate the spectrum.
+While NMR measurements occur in the time domain, **MRSimulator** simulates the corresponding multi-dimensional spectra directly in the frequency domain.
+The Method object in **MRSimulator** needs only a few details of the NMR pulse sequence to generate the spectrum.
 It mimics the result of the pulse sequence given the desired transition pathways and their complex amplitudes and average frequencies in each spectroscopic dimension of the dataset.
 To this end, a